kubilus1/autoortho/README.md

 python3 autoortho <my orthophoto directory> <mount point in custom scenery>
 ```

+### Experimental Windows Setup

+Assumptions:
+* You are running 64bit Windows 10+
+* You have install X-Plane 11.50+
+* You have setup and configured [WinFSP](https://github.com/winfsp/winfsp)
+* You have installed a recent version of [Python](https://www.python.org/downloads/)

+Setup:
+* Grab the latest release zip (https://github.com/kubilus1/autoortho/releases)
+  and extract somewhere
+* Open a command prompt, go to extract dir location
+* Install python reqs:  `py -m pip install -r requirements.txt`
+* `py autoortho <my orthophoto directory> <path within X-Plane custom scenery folder>`

+NOTES:
+* WinFSP has a quirk where the mount point you choose cannot be a directory
+  that already exists.
+* Windows support has been tested to the extent that unit tests run.
+Feedback
+  on if this works at all within X-Plane one way or another would be good to hear.

 ## Approach

 There does not appear to be a way to hook directly into the internal